Date: Apr-May 2015

 Drought Strategies for Grape Growing

-MEMBERS ONLYHere is one truism of farming: Being prepared is always preferable to trying to fix an unexpected problem.
-Understanding the water needs of a grapevine is an important step to using as much supplemental irrigation in your small vineyard as needed, but not an amount that is either wasteful or actually reduces the quality of
+Here is one truism of farming: Being prepared is always preferable to trying to fix an unexpected problem.
+Understanding the water needs of a grapevine is an important step to using as

 Native American Grape Varietals